ChicagoCityscape/moatp/README.md

 Queries
 -------

-OSM Overpass queries use a unique and fairly complicated syntax, See [Overpass Turbo](http://overpass-turbo.eu) and the [Overpass API language guide](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide) for help in writing a query.
+To extract the OpenStreetMap data necessary to combine with your GIS, MOATP uses the Overpass API.
+Overpass queries use a unique and fairly complicated syntax.
+See the wizard at [Overpass Turbo](http://overpass-turbo.eu) and the documentation for [Overpass API language guide](https://wiki.openstreetmap.org/wiki/Overpass_API/Language_Guide) for help in writing a query.

 MOATP expects queries to return only one type of geometry.
 See the [`queries`](queries) directory for examples that return point, line and polygon data.

 Styles
 ------

-See [`style.css`](style.css) for an example stylesheet.
+See [`style.css`](style.css) for an example stylesheet, which is customized to Chicago Cityscape.
+It shows only certain classes of roads, parks and park-like spaces, water features, buildings, parking lots, train stations, and transit routes.

 Targets
 -------

 For a review of settings, run `make info`.

-To create all the `png` or `svg` files, run:
+To create all the `svg` or `png` files, run:
 ````
+make svgs
 make pngs
-make svgs
 ````

 If your tables are named `boroughs` and `neighborhoods`, create pngs for one table like:
 ````
-make boroughs
+make boroughs neighborhoods
 ````

 License